Aid group says staffer killed in Ethiopia’s Tigray conflict

 The aid group works to assist 96,000 refugees from Eritrea who shelter in camps near the border with that reclusive country.
 Food in those camps reportedly ran out days ago, and thousands of the refugees have left in search of help.

 Frustration among humanitarian groups is widespread as the Tigray region remains largely unreachable and supply-laden trucks have waited for weeks at its borders.
+Ethiopia’s government says it is responsible for ensuring the security of humanitarian efforts — though the conflict and related ethnic tensions have left many ethnic Tigrayans wary of government forces.

-Ethiopia’s government has reported that it has begun delivering aid, but the United Nations has stressed the need for neutral, unfettered access to a region where fears of ethnic tensions remain high.
+The United Nations has stressed the need for neutral, unfettered access to a region where fears of ethnic tensions remain high.

+“Food rations for displaced people in Tigray have run out,” the U.N. humanitarian office tweeted Friday.
+“We reiterate our urgent call for unconditional and safe humanitarian access to the affected regions.
+People in need are still not able to access any assistance.”

 This week, Ethiopia’s government said its forces shot at and briefly detained U.N. staffers conducting their first security assessment in Tigray, a crucial step in delivering aid.
 Ethiopia said the staffers had broken through checkpoints in an attempt to go where it wasn’t allowed.